Tire Care and Maintenance

 Tire rotation is an essential part of tire maintenance.
 It helps maintain an even treadwear pattern which enhances the tire's overall wear quality, decreases road noise and maximizes tire life.

-Unbalanced wheels (sometimes noticeable as vibration through the steering yoke) affect vehicle handling and tire life.
+Unbalanced wheels (sometimes noticeable as vibration through the steering yoke (or steering wheel)) affect vehicle handling and tire life.
 Even with regular use, wheels can get out of balance.
 Therefore, they should be balanced as required.

 A puncture eventually causes the tire to lose pressure, which is why it is important to check tire pressures frequently.
 Permanently repair or replace punctured or damaged tires as soon as possible.